Starfish-develop/Starfish/README.md

 * uses a grid interface (composite type)
 *

-Master HDF5 File Interface (same wl grid), and HDF5 file interface for specific grid
+# Master HDF5 File Interface (same wl grid), and HDF5 file interface for specific grid
+* Automatically discover all of the attributes of the grid from the HDF5 file
 * grid locations
 * grid bounds
 * grid name

-* All of these attributes are stored in the HDF5 file itself, or can be determined from it's attributes.
+can take an "instrument object", which specifies wl_grid, FWHM, etc.
+* creates a new HDF5 object

 * No need to subclass?
 Same interface for both master file and instrument file
 * Has a writer class variable that can be set, which has a write_to_FITS() method

-MasterHD5F grid to instrument specific grids
-* Search through attributes of master HDF5 file to locate all valid param combos

 Interpolator object